andrewtavis/causeinfer/README.md

 - An interaction term between treatment and covariates is added to the data to allow for a basic single model application.

 #### 3. Response Transformation Approach - Lai 2006; Kane, Lo and Zheng 2014
-- Units are categorized to allow for the derivation of treatment effected covariates through classification.
+- Units are categorized into four classes to derive the treatment effected from positive class attributes.

 #### 4. Generalized Random Forest - Athey, Tibshirani, and Wager 2019
 - An application of an honest causalaity based splitting random forest.